MuhammadAbdullahWarraich/bash-weather-project/README.md

 3 - To schedule any bash script to run periodically, create a cron job by entering "crontab -e" in the command line, which will open the crontab.
 Then create the cron job at the bottom of the file using the instructions written in the crontab.
 Press ctrl+x to exit and the command "crontab -l" to list all the cronjobs to standard output.
 See this page for more details: https://phoenixnap.com/kb/how-to-list-display-view-all-cron-jobs-linux#listing-cron-jobs-in-linux

+4 - with the current coding, the rx_poc.sh is suppossed to be scheduled to run at noon everyday.
+To change that, edit the rx_poc.sh file and the cronjob scheduling.